puppetlabs/pxp-agent/README.md

 to execute actions.

-The metadata is used by pxp-agent to acquire knowledge about the module's actions and validate itss configuration.
+The metadata is used by pxp-agent to acquire knowledge about the module's actions and validate its configuration.
 For each action, the metadata specifies the format of the input arguments and the output results.
 Please refer to [this document][12] for more details on requirements for modules.

 To run a given action, pxp-agent invokes the module with the action name.
 The input specified in the [PXP request][6] and other parameters will be then passed to the module via stdin.

-Normally pxp-agent invokes a module directly, as an executable.
+pxp-agent invokes modules directly, as executables.
+For determining the paths of the executables, pxp-agent will inspect the `--modules-dir` directory and look for:

+ - **POSIX**: files without any suffix;
+ - **Windows**: files with ".bat" extension.

 Note that the [transaction status module][7] is implemented natively; there is no module file for it.
 Also, as a side note, `status query` requests must